 - Any fly pattern can be used with your tenkara fly fishing rod, including dries, nymphs, streamers, terrestrials, etc., but tenkara traditionalists focus less on hatch/insect visual imitation and more on fly movement and presentation.
 That’s why a simply hackle-forward fly patterned called the Sakasa Kebari is often the go-to tenkara fly pattern.
 It doesn’t resemble any particular insect but, with the hackle facing towards the hook’s eye, under water it pulses and is an effective attractor.
 When dressed with a bit of floatant, the Sakasa Kebari can be made to skitter across the surface of the water and offer dry action, making it a very versatile, non-specific fly pattern.
-Our Sakasa Kebari flies are available in Sizes 8, 10 and 12 and in 3 colors: Black, Green and Yellow.
+Our Sakasa Kebari flies are available in Sizes 8, 10, 12 and 14, and in 3 colors: Black, Green and Yellow.